 3. Financial Highlights - Q2 Year to date outturn: £4,549k underspend Full year forecast outturn: £793k underspend following tran reserves of £5.5m. sfer to 3.1 The information below provides details on key trends and results for Where a variance (favourable or adverse) represents a significant rable to meet budget, a more detailed analysis is provided. • 3.2 Forecasts have been included for Q2.
 3.3 As shown in Appendix 1a , on a group basis there is a yeunderspend at Q2 for 2020/21 of £4,549k against a budgeted position planned of £466k.
 The group year to date underspend arises from the following varian ces: Pay variances - officers and staff: forecast underspend £4,584 k 3.3 At the end of Q2, police officer pay and salary allowances forecas of the financial year are under budget by £2,128k.
-This is the differences between the timing of actual recruitment of the accomplication of the first of the second of the s e result of Iditional 62 Id to the full The assumptions for the 2020/21 budget already reflect poprobationers being recruited at lower than the mid point of the salar 3.4 The underspend on police officer pay and allowances is mat £2,457k forecasted underspend on Staff and CSO pay and allowatend of Q2.
+This is the differences between the timing of actual recruitment of the accomplication of the differences due under Operation Uplift by 31st March 2021 compared year cost of those additional officers fully grant funded at the start of e result of Iditional 62 Id to the full The assumptions for the 2020/21 budget already reflect poprobationers being recruited at lower than the mid point of the salar 3.4 The underspend on police officer pay and allowances is mat £2,457k forecasted underspend on Staff and CSO pay and allowatend of Q2.
 Within this, staff pay was underspent by £3,315k, again due to the reflect the full year cost of posts in the budget for Op Uplift and a number of ongoing vacancies.
-This is partially offset by agency cost that cover some of those vacancies in the short term and also not staff overtime. a significant sts of £790k Overtime - officers and staff: forecast overspend £450k 3.5 Total overtime costs (officer and staff) at year end are forecast to show a net deficit of £450k, made up as follows: (£297k) Police Officer overtime overspend Police Officer rest day overtime overspend (£155k) Police Officer public holiday overspend (£31k) Police staff overtime - overspend (192k) Police staff weekend & public holiday enhancements underspend £225k Total under/(over)spend at 30 September 2020 (£450k) 3.6 The position above includes expenditure on Police Staff Enhancements but excludes Major Incidents and Tasking (MI&T), which is reported separately on Lines 9 and 10 of Appendix 1a, therefore the position is not directly comparable with the Force Overtime Performance report which shows an overspend of £373k at quarter 1 for the force including MI&T.
+This is partially offset by agency cost that cover some of those vacancies in the short term and also not staff overtime. a significant sts of £790k Overtime - officers and staff: forecast overspend £450k 3.5 Total overtime costs (officer and staff) at year end are forecast to show a net deficit of £450k, made up as follows: (£297k) Police Officer overtime overspend Police Officer rest day overtime overspend (£155k) Police Officer public holiday overspend (£31k) Police staff overtime - overspend (192k) Police staff weekend & public holiday enhancements underspend £225k Total under/(over)spend at 30 September 2020 (£450k) 3.6 The position above includes expenditure on Police Staff Enhance excludes Major Incidents and Tasking (MI&T), which is reported set Lines 9 and 10 of Appendix 1a, therefore the position is a comparable with the Force Overtime Performance report which overspend of £373k at quarter 1 for the force including MI&T. parately on not directly